Distinguishing Neutron Star vs. Low-Mass Black Hole Binaries with Late Inspiral & Postmerger Gravitational Waves $-$ Sensitivity to Transmuted Black Holes and Non-Annihilating Dark Matter: Distinguishability of BNS BLMBH Mergers

-The Bayes Factor BF is simply the ratio between two likelihoods, which determines whether hypothesis 1 ($\mathcal{H}_1$) is favored over hypothesis\,2 ($\mathcal{H}_2$).
-In our case, the functional form of BF can be approximated (using a saddle-point argument) in terms of FF between two models and the $\rho_{\rm opt}$ (Eq.\,\ref{optsnr})\,\mbox{\cite{Cornish:2011ys, Vijaykumar:2022fst}}, as
+The Bayes factor (BF) is the ratio of two marginal likelihoods, which determines whether hypothesis 1 ($\mathcal{H}_1$ = BNS) is favored over hypothesis\,2 ($\mathcal{H}_2$=BLMBH).
+More accurately, $\mathcal{B}^1_2$ is the evidence of $\mathcal{H}_1$ over $\mathcal{H}_2$, given the signal $s = h_{\rm BNS}$.
+In our case, the functional form of the BF can be approximated (using a saddle-point argument) in terms of the FF between the two models (with equal a priori odds) and the optimal SNR $\rho_{\rm opt}$ (Eq.\,\ref{optsnr})\,\mbox{\cite{Cornish:2011ys, Vijaykumar:2022fst}}, as